 Make Yourself A Timetable.

-Finally, I would suggest to make a time table.
+Finally, I would suggest making a time table.
 A time table that is unique to you, will help to create a balanced life at university.
 Block out social time, time for you, work and study time.
 It can be flexible.
 In fact, please don’t adhere to it too strictly, if a friend calls up and wants to go to the cinema or pub and your deadline isn’t imminent then go- you only live once.
 But next time you have a social block, lessen it and do what you were meant to.

 Things can be switched about.
 But by making a loose timetable, you can at least see how much time you should roughly be spending on each part of your life.
 It’s all about a positive calm balance.